Tijntj3/DE1-SoC-Baremetal/README.md

 The simplified steps needed to be taken in order to run this demo are:

-1. Configure the HPS and setup the AXI bridge between the HPS and FPGA by means of a FPGA program
+1. Configure the HPS and setup the AXI bridge between the HPS and FPGA by means of a FPGA configuration file
 2. Setup a U-boot preloader on the HPS that initializes RAM and loads/runs the C application from it

 The more detailed instructions of how to run this demo are shown in the next chapter.